 /usr/local/qualys/cloud-agent/bin/cloudagentctl.sh action=demand type=vm cputhrottle=0

 This launches a VM scan on demand with no throttling.
 Allowed options for type are vm, pc, inv, udc, sca, or vmpc, though the vmpc option is deprecated.
-VM is vulnerability management (think missing patches), PC is policy compliance.
+VM is vulnerability management (think missing patches), PC is policy compliance (system hardening).
 SCA is the cheaper subset of Policy Compliance that only evaluates CIS benchmarks.
 UDC is custom policy compliance controls.
 INV is an asset inventory scan.
+If you just deployed patches, VM is the option you want.
+If you just hardened the system, PC is the option you want.

 Using 0, the default, unthrottles the CPU.
 The higher the value, the less CPU time the agent gets to use.
 If you’re doing an on demand scan, you’ll probably want to use a low value because you probably want the scan to finish as quickly as possible.
 Even when you unthrottle the CPU, the Qualys agent rarely uses much CPU time.
-Generally when I’ve observed it, I’ve seen it max out at around 10 percent, and usually stay closer to 2-3 percent.
+Generally when I’ve observed it, spikes over 10 percent are rare, the spikes are brief, and CPU time tends to dwell in the neighborhood of 2-3 percent.
+Agents as a whole get a bad rap but the Qualys agent behaves well.

 Force a Qualys Cloud Agent scan from Windows